 The Parkinson’s Foundation funds research through four main programs dedicated to finding the cause(s) of and a cure for PD:

-- Centers of Excellence Network: We choose our Centers of Excellence from the top ranks of academic medical centers that combine dedication to exemplary patient care with groundbreaking research.
+- Centers of Excellence Network: We choose our Centers of Excellence from the top ranks of academic medical centers that combine dedication to expert patient care with groundbreaking research.
 Through this program, we are raising the standard of care for everyone with Parkinson’s.
 The Parkinson’s Foundation offers annual funding to each designated center.

 - Grants and Fellowship Awards: Our grants support investigators through funding to junior faculty, movement disorder fellows and researchers investigating special topics.
+These competitive awards and grants keep researchers in the PD field while continuously funding opportunities that lead to new advances.

 We are focused on the next Parkinson’s disease breakthrough while working to bring expert care access to everyone living with PD to ensure they achieve the best results now.
 We’ve already shown that our model of Parkinson’s care — the highest standard of care — reduces complications and dramatically increases quality of life.